International English Language Testing System

 IELTS is accepted by most Australian, British, Canadian, European, Irish and New Zealand academic institutions, by over 3,000 academic institutions in the United States, and by various professional organisations across the world.

-IELTS is approved by UK Visas and Immigration (UKVI) as a Secure English Language Test for visa applicants both outside and inside the UK.
+IELTS is approved by UK Visas and Immigration (UKVI) as a Secure English Language Test for visa applicants only inside the UK.
 It also meets requirements for immigration to Australia, where Test of English as a Foreign Language (TOEFL) and Pearson Test of English Academic are also accepted, and New Zealand.
 In Canada, IELTS, TEF, or CELPIP are accepted by the immigration authority.

 No minimum score is required to pass the test.
-An IELTS result or Test Report Form is issued to all test takers with a score from "band 1" ("non-user") to "band 9" ("expert user") and each institution sets a different threshold.
-There is also a "band 0" score for those who did not attempt the test.
+An IELTS result or Test Report Form is issued to all test takers with a score from "Band 1" ("non-user") to "Band 9" ("expert user") and each institution sets a different threshold.
+There is also a "Band 0" score for those who did not attempt the test.
 Institutions are advised not to consider a report older than two years to be valid, unless the user proves that they have worked to maintain their level.

 In 2017, over 3 million tests were taken in more than 140 countries, up from 2 million tests in 2012, 1.7 million tests in 2011 and 1.4 million tests in 2009.
 In 2007, IELTS administered more than one million tests in a single 12-month period for the first time ever, making it the world's most popular English language test for higher education and immigration.

-In 2019, over 508,000 international students came to study in the UK, making it the world's most popular UK ELT destination.
-Over half (54%) of those students were under-18 years old.
+In 2019, over 508,000 international students came to study in the UK, making it the world's most popular UK ELT (English Language Test) destination.
+Over half (54%) of those students were under 18 years old.